hello-jason/hellojason.net/src/blog/2015-03-28-how-to-install-latest-imagemagick-version-on-centos.md

 hero_alt: Updating ImageMagick on CentOS using rpm
 date: 2015-03-28
 tags: blog
-excerpt: Yum does not have the latest ImageMagick in its repository; thankfully, the REMI repository does.
+description: Yum does not have the latest ImageMagick in its repository; thankfully, the REMI repository does.
 ---

 This site is currently on Middleman, and the `middleman-favicon-maker` gem that I use to generate all the various favicon files relies on ImageMagick.
 My local development environment is CentOS 6.6 which, sadly, has a very outdated version of ImageMagick in yum.
 Thankfully, the REMI repository has an updated version, so we can get that installed very quickly.